Nimkhera

 Nimkhera (or Neemkheda; Hindi नीमखेड़ा) was one of the petty princely states.

 History

 Nimkhera was under administrative control of salute state Dhar, initially as a Bhumiate Zamindar estate, like Jamnia.

-It covered 233 Square Kilometers km², comprising 91 villages, with a population at one point of 8,276, and a revenue of 18,000 Rupees in 1891.
+It covered 233 Square Kilometers km^{2}, comprising 91 villages, with a population at one point of 8,276, and a revenue of 18,000 Rupees in 1891.